Oliver Bulleid

-Oliver Vaughan Snell Bulleid CBE (19 September 1882 – 25 April 1970) was a British railway and mechanical engineer best known as the Chief Mechanical Engineer (CME) of the Southern Railway between 1937 and the 1948 nationalisation, developing many well-known locomotives.
+Oliver Vaughan Snell Bulleid CBE (19 September 1882 – 25 April 1970) was a British railway and mechanical engineer best known as the Chief Mechanical Engineer (CME) of the Southern Railway between 1937 and the 1948 nationalisation, developing a number of well-known locomotives.

 Early life and Great Northern Railway

 He was born in Invercargill, New Zealand, to William Bulleid and his wife Marian Pugh, both British immigrants.
 On the death of his father in 1889, his mother returned to Llanfyllin, Wales, where the family home had been, with Bulleid.
-In 1901, after a technical education at Accrington Grammar School, he joined the Great Northern Railway (GNR) at Doncaster at the age of 18, as an apprentice under H. A. Ivatt, the Chief Mechanical Engineer (CME).
+In 1901, after a technical education at Accrington Grammar School, he joined the Great Northern Railway (GNR) at Doncaster at the age of 18, as an apprentice under Henry Ivatt, the Chief Mechanical Engineer (CME).
 After a four-year apprenticeship, he became the assistant to the Locomotive Running Superintendent, and a year later, the Doncaster Works manager.
 In 1908, he left to work in Paris with the French division of Westinghouse Electric Corporation as a Test Engineer, and was soon promoted to Assistant Works Manager and Chief Draughtsman.
 Later that year, he married Marjorie Ivatt, Henry Ivatt's youngest daughter.

 A brief period working for the Board of Trade followed from 1910, arranging exhibitions in Brussels, Paris and Turin.
 He was able to travel widely in Europe, later including a trip with Nigel Gresley, William Stanier and Frederick Hawksworth, to Belgium, in 1934, to see a metre-gauge bogie locomotive.
 In December 1912, he rejoined the GNR as Personal Assistant to Nigel Gresley, the new CME.
 Gresley was only six years Bulleid's senior.
 The First World War intervened; Bulleid joined the British Army and was assigned to the rail transport arm, rising to the rank of Major.
 After the war, Bulleid returned to the GNR as the Manager of the Wagon and Carriage Works.

 London and North Eastern Railway

 The Grouping, in 1923, of Britain's financially troubled railways, saw the GNR subsumed into the new London and North Eastern Railway (LNER), and Gresley was appointed the CME.
 He brought Bulleid back to Doncaster to be his assistant.
-During this period, Gresley produced the majority of his famous locomotives and innovations, and Bulleid had a hand in many of them, including the P1 2-8-2 freight locomotive, the U1 2-8-0+0-8-2 Garratt freight locomotive, the P2 2-8-2 express locomotive and the A4 4-6-2 express locomotive.
+During this period, Gresley produced the majority of his famous locomotives and innovations, and Bulleid had a hand in a number of them, including the P1 2-8-2 freight locomotive, the U1 2-8-0+0-8-2 Garratt freight locomotive, the P2 2-8-2 express locomotive and the A4 4-6-2 express locomotive.